frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/holiday-list.md

 2. Click on 'Add to Holidays' button.
 3. Save.

-Once the Weekly Off is added, it is reflected in the Holidays table.
+Once the Weekly Offs are added, it is reflected in the Holidays table.

 > **Note:** You can add multiple days in the Weekly Offs.